 I find great satisfaction in being able to find the perfect outfit for a customer, and have them leave the store knowing that they look their best.
 I'm a big fan of the clothing sold at Company XYZ, and in particular how it's designed to fit people of all sizes.

 5. Tell me about a time you had to deal with a difficult customer, and how you handled it.

-What They Want to Know: Interviewers want to know how you'll respond—and diffuse—challenging customers.
+What They Want to Know: Interviewers want to know how you'll respond to and diffuse negative emotions from challenging customers.
 This is an example of a behavioral interview question.
-A strong answer will showcase your conflict resolution skills, and show that you do not get stressed out or panic in response to unhappy customers.
+A strong answer will showcase your conflict resolution skills, and how you can stay calm, respectful, and helpful in response to unhappy customers.

 Once, a customer was deeply displeased with his meal.
 When I looked at the plate, I didn't spot a problem.
 First, I asked him why he was unhappy.
-It turns out that he's allergic to dairy, and the plate had a sprinkling of cheese on it.
+It turned out that he was allergic to dairy, and the plate had a sprinkling of cheese on it.
 I acknowledged the situation and apologized—empathy helps.
 Then, I offered to have the kitchen re-make his meal.
 I also mentioned it to my manager, who was able to offer him a complimentary beverage.
-In the end, he left a big tip, and apologized for not having mentioned his allergy from the start of the meal—when I'd inquired about dietary preferences and allergies.
+In the end, he left a big tip and apologized for not having mentioned his allergy from the start of the meal when I'd inquired about dietary preferences and allergies.

 6. What would you do if you did not know how to help a customer?

 What They Want to Know: Interviewers are eager to see your problem-solving skills on display, as well as how you would communicate with the customers and your fellow staff.
 Emphasize those skills in your response.
 Remember, sharing an example is always helpful!